The Left Adjoint of Derived Parabolic Induction: Introduction

 \subsection{Acknowledgments}

-First and foremost I thank Peter Schneider for his interest and support, for some enlightening discussions, and for sharing with me the preprints \cite{Scherotzke-Schneider.2022} and \cite{Schneider-Sorensen}.
+First and foremost I thank Peter Schneider for his interest and support, for some enlightening discussions, and for sharing with me the articles \cite{Scherotzke-Schneider.2022} and \cite{Schneider-Sorensen.2023a}.
 I thank Jakob Scholbach for some helpful suggestions and for pointing me to the article \cite{Balmer.2016}.
-During the work on this project I have further profited from discussions with Eugen Hellmann, Konstantin Ardakov, Emanuele Bodon, and Yifei Zhao.
+During the work on this project I have further profited from discussions with Eugen Hellmann, Konstantin Ardakov, Emanuele Bodon, Yifei Zhao, and Zhixiang Wu.
 I am most grateful to Tobias Schmidt, for inviting me to speak at the Colloque Tournant 2021 du GDR TLAG, and to Claus Sorensen, for inviting me to present some of these results at the UCSD Number Theory Seminar.
+Finally, I thank the referee for many helpful suggestions and corrections, and for pointing out to me the paper \cite{Chirvasitu-Kanda.2023}.
 The project was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 427320536 – SFB 1442, as well as under Germany's Excellence Strategy EXC 2044 390685587, Mathematics Münster: Dynamics–Geometry–Structure.